-COVID: We’ve launched a variety of new protocols as we allow limited public access to our new facilities amid a global health crisis, including making masks mandatory for all visitors and staff.
+COVID: We’ve launched a variety of new protocols, including encouraging all visitors to wear masks.
 Learn more about the new systems here.
-Admission is free, but timed tickets are now required for entry.
+Admission is free, but timed tickets are required for entry.
 Reserve yours here.

 Behavior: We want everyone to feel comfortable, safe and welcome, so we have policies to protect guests, staff and the art.
 Please follow them and all instructions from staff.
 We want you to be excited and enthusiastic, but please be mindful of other visitors and respect the arts center.

 Children: Please, bring the whole family!
 Be sure to stay with any kids under 12.
 Feel free to use umbrella, small car-seat or other lightweight strollers in the gallery.
 We can store double or other oversized ones for you.

 Belongings: Please leave backpacks and large bags in your car.
 To keep the art safe (and dry!), umbrellas can’t be carried into the gallery.

 Protecting artwork: Visit our many galleries to view, experience and explore art of all kinds.
 But it’s like your parents taught you: See with your eyes, not with your hands.
 Unless a work is clearly labeled as interactive, please don’t touch the art, frames, bases or protective coverings.
 To keep works safe, please view from two feet away.